Fluminense x Atlético-MG: Probable squads, arbitration, embezzlement and more

 FLUMINSE: Marcos Felipe, Samuel Xavier, Nino, Luccas Claro and Egidio; André, Martinelli and Yago; Lucca, Luiz Henrique and Fred.
 Technician: Bookmark.

-ATHLETIC-MG: Everson, Guga, Nathan Silva, Alonso and Arana; Allan, Tchê Tchê, Zaracho and Nacho Fernández; Savarino (Vargas) and Hulk.
+ATHLETIC-MG: Everson, Guga, Réver (Igor Rabello), Junior Alonso and Guilherme Arana; Allan, Zaracho and Nacho; Savarino, Vargas and Hulk.
 Technician: Cuca.

+Embezzlement: Mariano, Jair and Rafael, injured; Nathan Silva, unavailable for having played for Atlético-GO.